 At the height of tulip mania, tulip prices were based on their classification.
-Typically, solid-colored tulips were the least expensive (though still thousands of dollars in today’s market), while multi-colored tulips were some of the most rare and expensive.
-In the 1600’s tulips were labeled as:
+Typically, solid-colored tulips were the least expensive (though still thousands of dollars in today’s market), while multi-colored tulips were some of the rarest and most expensive.
+In the 1600s tulips were labeled as:

 - Couleren: Solid-colored red, white, or yellow tulips.